 Once you have successfully completed all elements of the course you will hold a CDP-C™ qualification and we will apply on your behalf to the CAA for the grant of a standard Permission for Commercial Operations.
 As soon as this has been received and you have public liability insurance in place you will be able to start flying your UAV commercially.

-Please feel free to call us on 01285 610038 to discuss any aspect of the process of gaining your PfCO and how this course works.
+Please feel free to call us on 01285 610038 to discuss any aspect of our course or the process of gaining your PfCO.
 It is an important decision and we are here to help you understand what is involved.

 If you hold a UK Pilots Licence

 If you hold a UK issued PPL, CPL or ATPL, provided that it has been ‘current’ since January 1st 2010, you are exempt from having to attend the theory part of the PfCO course.
-We call this option the ‘Abbreviated Course’.
-We give you access to our Online Learning System and send you our Course Handbook for self study and then, when you feel ready you can take your Flight Operations Assessment.
-To book yourself for the Abbreviated Course click here
+You would complete Stage 2 (Operations Manual and Flight Operations Assessment).
+We also give you access to some of the drone specific courses on our Online Learning System.
+To enrol please call our office on 01285 610038